In the advertising industry, the so-called Flywheel Marketing on everyone's lips. It is intended to support the Sales Detach funnel.

 The fact that Flywheel is a symbol of business and marketing processes can be traced back to Stanford professor Jim Collins and Jeff Bezos.
 A sketch allegedly originally scribbled on a napkin was then to make history with Amazon.

 But as an entrepreneur, how do I get my flywheel working in the first place?
-There are three steps here: Generating new customers through enthusiasm, retaining customers through service, and recommending and acquiring new customers.
+There are three steps here: Generating new customers through enthusiasm, retaining customers through service, and recommending and attracting new customers.

-Through advertising measures, I can therefore build up new customers, who then first get my Flywheel up and running.
+Through advertising measures, I can therefore build up new customers who can then get my Flywheel up and running.
 It is then important to bind these new customers to my product and my service in the long term through suitable measures.
 If this succeeds, these customers are then the best promoters to be able to build up new customers.
 Enthusiastic customers keep the wheel turning, whereas dissatisfied customers can stop this process and even turn it into the opposite.
 Good old "word-of-mouth" in modern design remains unbeatable here and has been rediscovered in the marketing world.
 The satisfied customer is placed at the center of the corporate strategy and becomes part of the process and not the result (as in the sales funnel).

 While the sales funnel focused on the search for the best product, this has been replaced by the priority of customer satisfaction.
 The wheel turns around the customer and their needs.
 The goal is to generate repeat customers and brand ambassadors.
 A convinced customer writes positive reviews, recommends me to others and shares my posts on their networks.
 Potential customers today are more likely to trust the reviews of existing customers than grandiose advertising slogans.